wTuo/academic_writing/acc.md

 thus yielding high..., while maintaining low run-time.

-It is assumed that ...
+It is assumed that .../Assuming that ...

 is not applicable/suitable for ....